Spanish Probate and Succession Lawyers

-If you have inherited assets in Spain, you will no doubt be feeling somewhat daunted by the task that lies ahead in claiming them, if indeed you want to.
+If you have inherited assets in Spain and if you decide to accept the inheritance. you may well be feeling somewhat daunted by the task that lies ahead when claiming and dealing with your inheritance,

-In Spain, inheritance is a right rather than an obligation, and in many cases beneficiaries of estates decide not to accept what has been left to them.
-This is usually because the debts on the estate exceed the value of it.
+In Spain, inheritance is a right rather than an obligation, and there is the option to refuse the bequest.
+In many cases, beneficiaries of estates decide not to accept what has been left to them mainly due to the debts on the estate which exceed the value of the inheritance.
 In rejecting an inheritance, it automatically falls to the next in line to inherit.

-Giambrone Law is an international, award winning law firm with offices in numerous countries, including the UK and Spain.
-We have a team of specialist Spanish probate solicitors at your disposal, all of whom speak fluent English and are natively aware of the laws and cultural aspects that apply across the different regions of Spain.
-Our experts will be able to advise you as to the value of the estate early on, so that you can make an informed decision as to whether to accept your inheritance.
-This is valuable guidance to have at the start, as it may be that you decide to reject it, all things considered.
+Giambrone is an international, award-winning law firm with offices in several European countries including the UK and Spain.
+We have a team of specialist Spanish inheritance and succession lawyers at your disposal, all of whom speak fluent English and are competent in the law and are fully aware of cultural variations that apply across the different regions of Spain.
+Our expert probate lawyers will be able to advise you as to the value of the estate and the responsibilities attached to your bequest early on to enable you to make an informed decision as to whether to accept or decline your inheritance.
+This is valuable guidance to have at the onset enabling you to avoid wasting time and money if the estate is not a viable proposition.

-What are the main differences between Spanish probate law and UK probate law?
+What are the main differences between Spanish succession law and the laws of succession in the UK?

-Spanish probate law is very different to that in the UK in numerous ways.
-Firstly, Spanish wills do not usually appoint an executor.
-Instead, as a beneficiary you would be required to appear before a Spanish notary to state whether you accept the inheritance.
-Secondly, as already stated, in Spain you have a choice as to whether you accept an inheritance, it is a right rather than an obligation.
+Spanish succession law is very different to that in the UK in numerous ways.
+First, as a beneficiary, you will be required to appear before a Spanish notary to state whether or not you accept the inheritance.

-If you are unable to appear in person before the Notary, then you can appoint a power of attorney to do so on your behalf, which would usually be the Spanish probate solicitor managing the estate.
+If you are unable to appear in person before the Notary, then you can commission an ordinary power of attorney and appoint another person, which would usually be the Spanish inheritance abogado (lawyer) to manage the estate.

 I’ve inherited assets from a non-Spanish resident, will the rules differ?

-A new law that took effect on 1 January 2015 changed things considerably.
+A law that took effect on 1 January 2015 altered the existing law in this respect.
 Previously, if you inherited assets from a non-Spanish resident, the State Rules would apply concerning inheritance tax, no matter where the assets were based in Spain.
 This contradicted the law applying to Spanish residents, who were able to take advantage of the beneficial tax allowances allocated by the various autonomous communities.
-This was considered discriminatory however, and the new EU law now means that beneficiaries of non-resident EU citizens with assets in Spain can enjoy the same tax allowances as Spanish nationals.
+This was considered discriminatory, however, the new EU law now means that beneficiaries of non-resident EU citizens with assets in Spain can enjoy the same tax allowances as Spanish nationals.

-What is involved in the Spanish probate process?
+What is involved in the Spanish succession process?

-The Spanish probate process can be summarised into nine main steps:
+The Spanish succession process can be summarised into nine main steps: